TerraformPilot

 }

-Solution 2: Check Resource Health
+Solution 3: Check Resource Status in Console

 aws rds describe-db-instances --db-instance-identifier production-db \